jehrlich/postman-contract-test-generator/README.md

 ```

 ## Test Generation
-The generator will build request bodies for each endpoint using the **example** provided for every property.
+The generator will build request bodies for each endpoint using `example` data provided for each `property` in the OAS.
 If there is no example provided for an individual property, it will not be included in the request.
 Examples will be used for all parameters and schema properties.

 For accurate tests, it is advised *to use real values from your test environment in your examples* in order to get valid responses back during test execution.
 This means using known, hardcoded or seeded values in the system to define your API in the OAS.